Deforestation in Peru

-Deforestation in Peru is the process of deforestation of natural forest area in Peru.
-As of 2013, Peru had more than 50% coverage of the country in forest.
-An important part of this coverage is Peruvian Amazonia.
-According to the Ministry of Environment (Peru) between 2001 and 2018 the country lost 2.2 million hectares of forest, mostly in the Amazonian regions of Loreto, San Martín and Ucayali.
-According to Global Forest Watch, this was a 3.1% decrease in primary rain forest in that period.
+Deforestation in Peru is the destruction and removal of trees for non-forest use in Peru.
+As of 2013, more than 60% of Peru's land mass was covered by tropical forests, including the Peruvian Amazonia.
+According to the Ministry of Environment (Peru), the country lost 2.2 million hectares of tropical forest area, mostly in the Amazonian regions of Loreto, San Martín and Ucayali, between 2001 and 2018.
+According to Global Forest Watch, this was a 3.1% decrease in primary rain forest area during that period.147,000 additional hectares of tropical forest were removed in 2024.
 In 2014, the map of the Peruvian Amazon showed that more than 25% of the lost forest area was part of indigenous territories and protected natural areas.
-During 2020, the Peruvian Amazon lost more than 200 000 hectares.

-Deforestation leads to a degradation of forests, and their ability to capture carbon in ecosystems, creating a source of carbon emissions for Peru in 2012, the deforestation processes emitted approximately 80 gigatons of CO_{2} equivalent.
-Peru had a 2018 Forest Landscape Integrity Index mean score of 8.86/10, ranking it 14th globally out of 172 countries.
+Deforestation directly leads to habitat destruction and the degradation of forests, which can compromise biodiversity and hinder the process of carbon capture.
+Causes of deforestation in Peru include subsistence agriculture, cattle ranching, logging, mining, and drug trafficking operations.

-A recently deforested area in Nueva Cajamarca (Rioja, San Martin, Pérou).
+A recently deforested area in Nueva Cajamarca (Rioja, San Martin, Péru).